cs1302uga/cs1302-str-list/README.md

    for a library.
 This is just like the `bin` directory that you are used to, except it's all bundled into a single file.
 For example, the `cs1302-str-list.jar` file contains the package directories and `.class` files for `cs1302.adt.StringList`.
-If you are in the same directory as `cs1302-str-list.jar`, then you can use the following command to take peek into the archive:
+If you are in the same directory as `cs1302-str-list.jar`, then you can use the following command to take a peek into the archive:

    ```
    $ jar -tf cs1302-str-list.jar